Unit Assessment Procedures

 5.2 A thesis corresponding to a research project unit worth 18 credit points or more should be assessed by a minimum of two examiners other than the supervisor.
 The supervisor may be allowed to mark or contribute a mark for non-thesis components worth up to 20% of the overall assessment of the unit.
 In awarding these marks, the supervisor should be limited to assessing the research process and not the research product (ie. the thesis itself).

-5.3 Wherever possible, the use of external examiners should be encouraged for theses corresponding to research project units worth 18 credit points or more.
+5.3 Wherever possible, the use of external examiners should be utilised for theses corresponding to research project units worth 18 credit points or more.

-5.4 The unit Chief Examiner appoints the thesis examiners in consultation with supervisors, taking into account subject expertise, examining experience and availability.
+5.4 The unit Chief Examiner appoints the thesis examiners (including external examiners) in consultation with supervisors, taking into account subject expertise, examining experience and availability.

-5.5 Thesis examiners must report potential conflicts of interest to the unit Chief Examiner.
+5.5 Thesis examiners (including external examiners) must report potential conflicts of interest to the unit Chief Examiner.